-A complete street approach shall be used for applications proposing alterations within Everett's sidewalks and right-of-way.
-Projects shall provide facilities for people to safely walk, bicycle, drive, take transit, and socialize in a manner appropriate to the context.
+A complete street approach shall be used for applications proposing alterations within Everett's sidewalks and right-ofway.
+Developments shall provide facilities for people to safely walk, bicycle, drive, take transit, and socialize in a manner appropriate to the context.